slimapi/apib2json/README.md

 If you are building your API with [Apiary][link-apiary] you should know [API Blueprint][link-apib], right?
 Good documentation is cool but it would be nice to re-use your validation which you already wrote in [MSON][link-mson] (or [JSON Schema][link-json-schema]).
 So here is the task: **Get JSON Schema(s) from API Blueprint**.
 Good news for you: This tool does it!

-It is built on top of [apiaryio/protagonist][link-protagonist] which do hard job, but if you know this Node.js C++ binding you sure know that compilation of this library (`npm install protagonist`) takes time.
+It is built on top of [apiaryio/protagonist][link-protagonist] which does the hard job, but if you know this Node.js C++ binding you sure know that compilation of this library (`npm install protagonist`) is very slow.
 This is the reason why this tool is also wrapped with [Docker][link-docker], but sure you can also use it with [`npm`][link-npm].

 ## Installation